vitalygi/essh/README.md

 # Just enter this command to your terminal
 eval "$(curl -fsSL https://raw.githubusercontent.com/vitalygi/essh/refs/heads/main/install.sh)"
 ```
+Compitable with Python 3.9.6 (in the latest versions some libraries may not be built)
 ## Usage

 After installing `Easy SSH`, you can use the following commands: